 This syllabus is for the first half of BIMM140 (Section 1).
 Information on the second half of the course and on the discussion sessions can be found in a separate syllabus.
-Discussion sessions begin on Monday, September 27.

 Overall questions that will be pursued in Section 1 of the course: